Introduction to Project Management Job Interview Questions And Answers

 Q17.
 Why should we hire you?

 Answer: In (16), you showed them why you care about them.
 Here, you convince them to return the favor!
-Speak of that “extra bit” you will bring with you: passion, niche skills, unwavering commitment, a perfect fit for the company culture, anything.
-Explain what sets you apart from the mediocre Tom, Dick, and Harry interviewing for the job.
+Speaking of that “extra bit,” you will bring passion, niche skills, unwavering commitment, a perfect fit for the company culture, and anything.
+Explain what differentiates you from the mediocre Tom, Dick, and Harry interviewing for the job.

 Q18.
 What attracts you most to a job?

-Hopefully, this is not the most important part of work for you.
-Your response should re-iterate this truth.
+Hopefully, this is not an essential part of the work.
+Your response should reiterate this truth.

 Q19.
 Can you lie?

 Answer: We bet this surprised you!
-In every interview, you will come across one trick question, a make-or-break question.
+In every interview, you will encounter one trick question, a make-or-break question.
 And this one is perhaps THE trickiest of the lot!

-We have only one suggestion here: be ruthlessly honest while citing examples from your past, so you clearly show them that you have the courage to speak the truth!
+We have only one suggestion: be ruthlessly honest while citing examples from your past so you clearly show them you have the courage to speak the truth!

 Q20.
 Do you have any questions for us?